WangET2/ds-vngine/README.md

 4. Create the directory `assets/graphics/sprites/<character>/<expression>/` and paste the generated files.
 Replace `<character>` and `<expression>` with the name of the character and expression you would like to associate with the generated sprite.

 Character sprites can have (but do not require) an associated `offset.txt` file located at `assets/graphics/sprites/offsets/<character>/<expression>/`.
 This file should contain a single integer only, positive or negative, specifying a constant horizontal pixel shift to be applied to the corresponding sprite whenever it is displayed on screen.

+Character sprites use magenta `(255, 0, 255)` as a transparency indicator, which is why the background of your sprites may appear bright purple in file previews.
+This is because grit struggles with converting transparency based on the alpha layer alone, leading to artifacts; thus, `spritemaker.py` recolors all transparent pixels to be magenta.
+If you notice misplaced transparent pixels in your converted sprites due to the original image containing magenta, consider using an image editor like [GIMP](https://www.gimp.org/) to alter their color slightly.

 #### UI Elements:
 The engine expects to find all of the images already located in `assets/ui/` there at compile time as well.